MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-get-started.md

 ## How to deploy a model as a service

 This example walks you through the deployment of a simple model as a web service hosted in R Server.

+>[!IMPORTANT]
+> This example assumes you have configured an R Integrated Development Environment (IDE) to work with [Microsoft R Client](../r-client-get-started.md).
+It also assumes you have [authenticated access](security-authentication.md) to an instance of Microsoft R Server with its [operationalization feature configured](configuration-initial.md).

 We'll use the following script in our example:
    ```
+   ##             MODEL DEPLOYMENT EXAMPLE                 ##

    ##########################################################
-   #       CREATE AND TEST A LOGISTIC REGRESSION MODEL      #
+   #       Create & Test a Logistic Regression Model        #
    ##########################################################

    # Logistic regression vehicle transmission to estimate